neurodata/bilateral-connectome/slides/nmc.md

 ---

 # Future work
-- Many other tests (e.g. compare subgraph counts)
+- Many other tests
-- Studying the sets of alternatives each test is/is not sensitive to
+- Many other alternatives
 - Roadmap for future principled comparisons of connectome networks!

 ---